muratk3n/thirdwave/en/2018/10/lpg-cylinder-gas-kitchen-cab.md

 <img width="200" src="https://pbs.twimg.com/media/EurzkRsXEAUWPwi?format=jpg&name=small"/>

-India, TR.. never saw in US, or DE, below image from an AU site, cld be prevalent there
+India, TR.. never saw in US, or DE, the image above was from an AU site, cld be prevalent there

 Standard cylinder < 15 dollars.
 Call a number, have one delivered at home, like ordering pizza.
 These gas companies have